PerisN/Healthcare-QandA-System/README.md

 This curated dataset aims to provide a diverse yet focused collection of medical information, suitable for developing and testing healthcare-oriented data science models and applications.

-### Reference
+### Data Reference
-If you use the MedQuAD dataset and/or the collection of 2,479 judged answers, please cite the following paper: "A Question-Entailment Approach to Question Answering".
+If you use the MedQuAD dataset, please cite the following paper: "A Question-Entailment Approach to Question Answering".
 Asma Ben Abacha and Dina Demner-Fushman.
 BMC Bioinformatics, 2019.

    @ARTICLE{BenAbacha-BMC-2019,
    author = {Asma {Ben Abacha} and Dina Demner{-}Fushman},